cibi-p/Learnings/Aptitude/Aptitude.md

     - $y(1+\frac{1}{6})=500)$
     - therfore y=x*($1+\frac{1}{3}$)
     - x*($1+\frac{1}{3}$)*$(1+\frac{1}{6})$=500,
-    <div style="background-color:#555; color:white; padding:20px; margin:10px;">From the above, if there is a continuous increase  of percentage, then the formula will be
+    <div style="background-color:#555; color:white; padding:20px; margin:10px;" id="sussive-incr-form">From the above, if there is a continuous increase  of percentage, then the formula will be

     $x*(1+\frac{100}{p1})*(1+\frac{100}{p2})=y$